KnpLabs/MartIrc/Readme.md

 Open `client/client.html` in your browser.
 The application will try by default to connect to the node server on `localhost:3000`.

+If you want to use cookies under chromium (to record opening channels for instance), you have to launch chromium once with --enable-file-cookies and you have to enable cookies in settings as well.

 # Using MartIrc

 In the server area, you can write pure irc command and there is a set of shortcut, the same way than vi, for frequent commands.